resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 This [example](https://github.com/resoluteworks/invirt/tree/main/examples/data-querying)
 combines capabilities for filters, sorting and pagination in one Invirt application.
-The setup is a (very crude) screen to review online orders with the following requirements:
+The setup is a fairly basic screen to review online orders, and has the following requirements:
 * The user can filter orders by their total value: less than £1000, greater than £1000, or "All" (no filtering applied).
 Only one of the three can be applied as they are mutually exclusive.
 By default, all orders are listed ("All").
 * The user can filter orders by their status (Dispatched, Delivered, etc).
 Any or all of these can be